 Working Group Co-chairs

 Damon Wells Professor of Political Science, Yale University

-Professor of Political Science and International and Public Affairs, Brown University
+Wilson Professor of International and Public Affairs and Political Science, Brown University